rhaeckl/rhaeckl.github.io1/slides.md

-- Every developer is a programmer
+Every developer is a programmer <!-- .element: class="fragment" data-fragment-index="1" -->
-- but not every programmer is a developer!
+but not every programmer is a developer! <!-- .element: class="fragment" data-fragment-index="2" -->